Hadokane/CI_PP2_HUG/README.md

 21. [Lospec: AYY4 PALETTE](https://lospec.com/palette-list/ayy4) - Color palette I used for this project.

-22. [SpeckyBoy](https://speckyboy.com/css-javascript-animated-backgrounds) - Animated background in project taken directly from here.
+22. [SpeckyBoy](https://speckyboy.com/css-javascript-animated-backgrounds) - Animated background in the project taken directly from here.

 ---
 ## Acknowledgements